amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 ![Hemmi 255D](./figures/SlideRules/Hemmi255D/DSC00187.JPG)

-The Hemmi 255D is definitely a specialty electrical engineering rule.
+The Hemmi 255D is definitely a speciality electrical engineering rule.
 But it is also a general engineering vector slide rule, in the same category as the famous K&E 4083-3.
 So, I chose to include it in this article.

 #### Keuffel & Esser (US)